Skip to main content

 Topics covered

-- 01 | The importance of transition – consider the theory and research around effective transition from KS2 to KS3, you will be able to focus on evidence which explores why getting transition right is so important for students whilst also considering under-represented groups and how transition can be used as a vehicle to promote engagement for these students.
+01 | The importance of transition – consider the theory and research around effective transition from KS2 to KS3.
+You will engage with evidence which explores why getting transition right is so important for pupils whilst also considering under-represented groups and how transition can be used as a vehicle to promote engagement for these pupils.

 How long is this course?